The security line at the airport is enough to strike dread in even the most excited traveler.

 - Passengers must let a TSA agent know they’re traveling with these items at the beginning of the screening process.

-- Liquid medications, including medications for IV bags and insulin do not have volume limits and zip-top bagging requirements but they must be screened by x-ray or hand inspection along with all other medications.
+- Liquid medications, including medications for IV bags and insulin do not have volume limits and zip-top bagging requirements, but TSA will need to screen them by x-ray or hand inspection along with all other medications.

-- Any liquid medications, such as insulin, should be separated from other carry-on belongings.
+- Separate any liquid medications, such as insulin, from other carry-on belongings.

 - TSA does not require medications to be in the original bottles, but individual state laws vary for this requirement.
 To be safe, keep all medications in their original bottles with the original labels on.

-- All medications with the exception of medical marijuana may be brought on to the plane.
+- You may bring all medications — with the exception of medical marijuana — on to the plane.

 With certain medications being sensitive to temperature fluctuations, using cold packs may be necessary.
 If you’re on a road trip Erdos advises keeping your medications in the car, not in the trunk, to keep temps more constant.

 “If you’re planning to fly to your destination you should carry on all of your medications and medical supplies,” Erdos said.
-“This will prevent medications from being exposed to fluctuating temperatures and you won’t have to worry about your baggage being lost or delayed.”
+“This prevents medications from fluctuating temperatures, and you won’t have to worry about lost or delayed baggage.”